Prakriti0511/001_Analytics-Aces/README.md

 - **Top 5 Expensive Books** — Quick SQL query to find the priciest titles.
 - **Books per Rating** — Grouped SQL query showing counts by rating.

+## 🤝 Contributing
+Contributions are welcome!

+If you'd like to improve this project, feel free to fork the repository and submit a pull request.
+Feedback, issues, and feature suggestions are also greatly appreciated!

+---

+## ⭐ Support

+Thank you for visiting this project!
+If you liked it, feel free to **⭐ star the repo** and share your thoughts or suggestions!